chrisguest75/kind_examples/10_flux_v2/README.md

 # Resume a Kustomization reconciliation
 flux resume kustomization podinfo

-# Delete a Kustomization (not sure what this really does - it doesn't modify repo)
+# Delete a Kustomization (this will delete until the repos resyncs based on --interval)
 flux delete kustomization podinfo kubectl get pods --all-namespaces